TheLacus/daggerfall-unity-mods/VibrantWind/ReadMe.txt

 The size of the 'ripples' on grassy areas.
 An higher value means a bigger zone affected by the wind at the same time.

+- Force
+The force of the wind as it blows trees and particles.

 Settings keys
 -------------
 - Range